 - 1. Use approved management plans and lists (such as the Florida Forever Work Plan) to complete an inventory of potential acquisition projects. - 2.
 Evaluate whether potential sites augment other projects. - 3.
-Identify potential funding sources that allow land acquisition as a component of achieving stated goals. - 4.
-Where landowners have expressed interest, conduct a site analysis to include potential for achieving intended outcomes and potential for augmenting other projects. - 5.
-Accomplish acquisition in accordance with statutory requirements. - 6.
-Develop and implement restoration/ enhancement plans if appropriate. - 7.
+Evaluate resource benefits, including potential for restoration, listed species, other fish and wildlife resources, aquifer recharge, buffer zone functions, etc. - 4.
+Identify potential funding sources that allow land acquisition as a component of achieving stated goals. - 5.
+Where landowners have expressed interest, conduct a site analysis to include potential for achieving intended outcomes and potential for augmenting other projects. - 6.
+Accomplish acquisition in accordance with statutory requirements. - 7.
+Develop and implement restoration/ enhancement plans if appropriate. - 8.
 Implement long-term monitoring program for conservation easements.